What is the Minnesota franchise tax?

 Penalties and compliance

-• Late filing penalty
+• Late filing penalty for failure to file the return on time

 Exceptions and special cases

 Sole proprietorships have it simpler.
-Since the business and owner are legally one entity, neither the tax nor the minimum fee applies.
+Since the business and owner are legally one entity, neither the corporate tax nor the minimum fee applies.
 Just include your Schedule C figures on your individual Minnesota return.

 Additional state taxes